adetoito/Physics-375/README.md

 # Physics 375: Experimental Physics III - Electromagnetic Waves, Optics and Modern Physics

-A repository containing all programs & scripts used in my optics lab.
+A repository containing programs & scripts used in my optics lab.
 Data collection and error analysis is done using MATLAB and Python.

 ## Lab 0: MATLAB and LabJack Programming
 This experiment introduced me to MATLAB and its use with data collection in tandem with LabJack.